pngwen/xboing/docs/building/macosx.md

 * Download premake5 binaries for your platform [here.](https://premake.github.io/download)

 * Extract the downloaded archive place the contents within the root of the xboing project.

+The `premake5` executable should be in the same directory as the `premake5.lua` file:

 ```
 xboing
 ├── include